cloudnative-pg/cloudnative-pg.github.io/content/blog/customizing-hcl/index.md

 - The `extensions` variable contains some extensions I use regularly.
 - The `dockerfile-inline` part is extended with binaries, some of them are handy to have, some needed by extensions or other tools I use.
 - With the `sed` command I add needed locales and build them.
-- With the `ADD` commands I add
+- With the `ADD` commands I extend the image with
--- .psqlrc file, to have a nice psql commandline even when connecting via `kubectl cnpg psql XXX` -- ldap.conf and the needed certs
+  - .psqlrc file, to have a nice psql Command-line even when connecting via `kubectl cnpg psql XXX`
+  - ldap.conf and the needed certs

 ### Step 2: Build the image